Cloud Computing

 Ok, here we go...

 1. Head over to Digital Ocean and sign up (yes, that's a referral link).
-Create a new $5/month "droplet" and choose Debian 7 - you will be emailed the "root" password and IP of your new server (droplet).
+Create a new $5/month "droplet" and choose Debian 12 - you will be emailed the "root" password and IP of your new server (droplet).
 Why Debian?
 Because it's clean and simple.
 If you need Cpanel, then this guide is not for you.
-We're creating a server that will require command line administration from a terminal window moving forward.
-Plus, you can take a snapshot of your server and make as many "clone" droplets as you like later, 1 for each of your sites.
+We're creating a server requiring command line administration from a terminal window moving forward.
+Plus, you can take a snapshot of your server and make as many "clone" droplets as you like later, 1 for each site.

-2. After you receive your root password and IP, open up a terminal window, type ssh root@123.123.123.123 and replace it with your provided IP address.
-Next, let's first start by getting some basic security in place for your new server.
+2. After you receive your root password and IP, open up a terminal window, type ssh root@123.123.123.123, and replace it with your provided IP address.
+Next, let's start by getting some basic security for your new server.

 3. Change the root password right away by typing passwd once logged in.
 Choose your favorite password creation tool and make sure it's highly secure with upper, lower, punctuation, and 16 characters should be good.

-4. Next, we're going to add a new user that you will use to access your server over SSH for all future sessions - we will be disabling SSH access for root in a bit.
-Type adduser hellokitty to create a new user with the username hellokitty.
-Choose whatever username you want, and it should something hard to associate with your website.
+4. Next, we will add a new user that you will use to access your server over SSH for all future sessions - we will be disabling SSH access for root in a bit.
+Type adduser zeus to create a new user with the username zeus.
+Choose whatever username you want; it should be hard to associate with your website.
 Choose a secure password.

-6. Let's add hellokitty to this new group by typing gpasswd -a hellokitty sshusers
+6. Let's add zeus to this new group by typing gpasswd -a zeus sshusers

 7. We're going to edit the sshd_config file that is used to access the server over SSH by typing nano /etc/ssh/sshd_config